 Highland Titles and our Nature Reserves

 The first Highland Titles Nature Reserve is located at Duror, Appin, Scotland.
 Purchased in 2007, the estate is managed by Highland Titles who are the wholly owned trading arm of the Highland Titles Charitable Trust for Scotland, a registered charity.
 The Nature Reserve is visited by thousands of people every year.
 We meet and greet dozens of visitors every day, and are proud that Visit Scotland, Sotland’s official tourist board, raised our rating from three to four stars in 2015.
 The nature reserve is now the most popular nature reserve in Scotland, according to Tripadvisor.
-At the time of writing we are #5 of 451 things to do in Scottish Highlands – even more popular on Trip Advisor than iconic Eilean Donan Castle at Kyle of Lochalsh.
+At the time of writing we are #5 of 505 things to do in Scottish Highlands – even more popular on Trip Advisor than iconic Eilean Donan Castle at Kyle of Lochalsh.
 We work hard to ensure that our visitors are delighted.
 In 2014 Highland Titles opened their second reserve, overlooking Loch Loyne.
-Named Bumblebee Haven, it is being managed to support insect life, and in 2015 we gifted 4 Ha to the Wildcat cause.
+Named Bumblebee Haven, it is being managed to support insect life, and in 2015 we gifted 4 Ha to the cause of the Scottish wildcat.
 We are pleased to have been able to make it possible for Wildcat Haven to establish their own fund raising arm.
 Together we CAN save the Scottish Wildcat.

 We hope you can come and visit us.
 But for those who cannot we have arranged that with Google Streetview anyone can take a virtual “Walk in the Woods” and visit the Highland Titles Nature Reserve on the internet.
 Just click on the picture above to get started.